aurbac/sam-send-emails/README.md

 sam deploy --parameter-overrides ParameterKey=SenderEmail,ParameterValue=sender_email@domain.com
 ```

+## Create a Configuration Set for Amazon SES

+Before continue, we need to create a configuration set that defines a group of rules to the emails sent using Amazon SES.
+Amazon SES can track the number of send, delivery, open, click, bounce, and complaint events for each email you send.

+We are going to publish email sending events to an Amazon Kinesis Data Firehose delivery stream to be processed and stored.

 ## Test sending email with Amazon SES

 Upload file to Amazon S3 used for sending emails as URL & attachment.